OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Requirements:

 -  Websockets-enabled browser (optional): Firefox and Chrome support websockets.
 In some versions of Firefox manual activation is required.
-If websockets are not enabled, flash emulation will be used.
+If websockets are not enabled, Flash emulation will be used.
--  Installing the python-numpy package is recommended for a better vnc performance.
+-  Installing the python-numpy package is recommended for better VNC performance.

 Configuration